 Audience targeting helps the most relevant content get to the right audiences.
 By enabling audience targeting, specific content will be prioritized to specific audiences through SharePoint web parts, page libraries, and navigational links.

 Where audience targeting can be enabled

-News web part - push specific news posts to specific audiences on the start page, in the mobile app, and in News web parts that have audience targeting enabled
+News web part - Push news posts to specific audiences on the start page, in the mobile app, and in News web parts.

 The site owner must enable audience targeting for site navigation.
 Once enabled, any site editor can target menu links to specific audiences.

 Azure Active Directory groups (including security groups, Microsoft 365 groups, and AAD dynamic groups) are supported.

 Publish (or republish) to save changes made to existing page content, page meta data, and audience targeting settings in order for audience targeting features to take effect.

 If you've selected an audience group that you recently created or changed, it may take some time to see targeting applied for that group.

 Use the following story and generic personas to understand how audience targeting works: